Lavender Fields in the USA: 5 Best Farms to Visit (2026)

 Los Poblanos Lavender Field and Farm

 Amazing places, right?
-It wasn't until I visited my first one in Hawaii that I even realized there were lavender fields in the USA and ever since then I've been hooked!
-Not only are these unique spots with their natural beauty and refreshing scent, but consider the health benefits of this purple flower.
-Many of these farms produce lavender oil which has antiseptic and anti-inflammatory properties.
+It wasn't until I visited my first one in Hawaii that I even realized there were lavender fields in the USA, and ever since then I've been hooked!
+These unique spots offer natural beauty and a refreshing scent, and they also come with health benefits.
+Many of these farms produce lavender oil, which has antiseptic and anti-inflammatory properties.
 Lavender oil has also been used for treating anxiety, insomnia, depression, and restlessness.

-All of these unique lavender fields sell small-batched artisanal products and food.
-All of them have tours and offer areas for picnics and relaxing.
+All of these unique lavender fields sell small-batch artisanal products and food.
+All of them offer tours and spaces for picnics and relaxation.
 A visit to any one of these destinations affords an extraordinary experience of scent, sound, and taste.

 How about you?
 Have you been to a lavender field or lavender farm in the USA before?
 Or maybe somewhere else in the world?
 Tell me where?
 Did you enjoy it?
 Do share!
 Would you consider a visit?